Samsung has released the new Galaxy Watch 3 to convince fans that it can walk shoulder to shoulder with Apple.

 Samsung recently received the FDA clearance for its ECG monitoring, so this feature will be available when the watch rolls out in the US.

 Apple Watch ECG Monitoring

 The Apple Watch makes you use the Digital Crown on the watch to take an ECG reading.
 Both Watches take 30 seconds to spit out the ECG reading.

-ECG monitoring combined with HRV ( Heart Rate Variability) tracking are going to play a major role in not only front line detection use cases but also personalized disease management as well as remote health monitoring offerings in months and years ahead.
+ECG monitoring combined with HRV ( Heart Rate Variability) tracking is going to play a major role in front line detection use cases and personalized disease management and remote health monitoring offerings in months and years ahead.

 Fall Detection comes to Samsung Galaxy Watch 3

 Fall detection is one feature that made the Apple Watch stand apart in a sea full of competitors.